 The typical lag between discovery and initial oil production is five years, as discussed in more detail in the next section.
 Thus, we explore the effects of a news shock ε{t-5} in equation (9).
-The shock is normalized so that the present value of the rise in oil revenue is equal to one percent of initial GDP in the baseline model.
+The shock is normalized so that the present value of the rise in oil revenue is equal to 1% of initial GDP in the baseline model.

 Figure II shows the predictions of our stylized model for the effects of oil discovery news that arrives in year 0.
 The solid lines show the results for the baseline simulation with GHH preferences.
-The upper left graph shows that news of an oil discovery leads the current account to turn negative for five years before becoming sharply positive.
-The two lower left graphs show that the initial decline in the current account comes from both a decline in the saving rate and an increase in the investment rate.
-The saving rate declines initially because of the wealth effect from the anticipation of the new resources.
-The aggregate investment rate rises because of the boom in investment in the oil sector.13 After the oil sector capital stock is built up, the aggregate investment rate falls below normal for a number of years.
+The upper left graph shows that news of an oil discovery leads the current account to turn negative for five years before

-12 For example, in the U.S. labor share is 13 percent of value added in the oil and gas extraction sectors.
-A comparison of the estimates of the value of resources in The Survey of Current Business, April 1994, pp. 50-72 with the BEA estimates of fixed capital by industry suggest that our capital and resource shares are roughly consistent.
+11. For example, in the United States, labor share is 13% of value added in the oil and gas extraction sectors.
+A comparison of the estimates of the value of resources in The Survey of Current Business, April 1994, pp. 50-72, with the Bureau of Economic Analysis estimates of fixed capital by industry suggest that our capital and resource shares are roughly consistent.